vinaygopinath/androidtutorial/app/views/concept_lessons/_android_activity.html.md

 ###onStop:

-`onStop` is called when your Activity is no longer visible to the user, it is similar to onPause but here you will not see your activity entirely.
+`onStop` is called when your Activity is no longer visible to the user, it is similar to onPause but here you will not see your android activity entirely.
 You can use this method as well to store the state of your application and shut down time intensive or CPU intensive operations.
 This method is guaranteed to be called as of API level 11.

 So what is the difference between onPause and OnStop ?
-If an Activity comes into the foreground and fills the screen such that your current activity is not at all visible, your current activity will be called with both onPause and onStop .
+If an Activity comes into the foreground and fills the screen such that your current activity is not at all visible, your current android activity will be called with both onPause and onStop .
 If, however, an Activity that comes to foreground does not fill the screen and your current Activity is partially visible, your current Activity will be called with only onPause.

-Typically whenever you see a dialog box which requires your attention like battery low, network connection your current activity becomes partially visible and popup box comes on the top.
+Typically whenever you see a dialog box which requires your attention like battery low, network connection your current android activity becomes partially visible and popup box comes on the top.
 This is the point where only onPause will be called.

 ###onRestart:
 It is similar to onCreate, but `onRestart` gets called only after onStop.
 This is the method which you can use to know if your application is starting afresh or getting restarted.